 Here at The Adventure Junkies, we’ve made it simple for you to find exactly what kind of ski poles will suit your skiing and get you ripping up the mountain.
-The right ski poles aren’t just equipment, they’re extensions of your body and enhance your slope side abilities.
+The right ski poles aren’t just equipment, they’re extensions of your body and can enhance your slope-side abilities.

 The type of ski poles you need will depend on what skiing you do.